-If you have any other details on your bridal shower, kitchen tea or hens party invitations I'd love to hear them in the comments section below (or via the Facebook/Instagram pages and Facebook group!).
+If you have any other details on your bridal shower, kitchen tea or hens party invitations I'd love to hear them in the comments section below or via our socials.

 Cheers to an AMAZING celebration where you're not forever answering the same questions!

 Much love, keep smiling - Bec x

 (AUS Facebook Group | Worldwide Facebook Group | Pinterest)